Arthur Sze: Career

-His poems have appeared in The American Poetry Review, The Atlantic, Boston Review, Conjunctions, Harper's Magazine,The Kenyon Review, The Nation, The New Republic, The New York Review of Books, The New Yorker, The New York Times, The Paris Review, Poetry, the Virginia Quarterly Review and The Yale Review Online, and have been translated into fifteen languages,including Chinese, Dutch, German, Korean, and Portuguese.
-He has authored twelve books of poetry, including Into the Hush (Copper Canyon Press, 2025), The Glass Constellation: New and Collected Poems (Copper Canyon Press, 2021), Compass Rose (Copper Canyon Press, 2014).
+His poems have appeared in The American Poetry Review, The Atlantic, Boston Review, Conjunctions, Harper's Magazine,The Kenyon Review, The Nation, The New Republic, The New York Review of Books, The New Yorker, The New York Times, The Paris Review, Poetry, the Virginia Quarterly Review and The Yale Review Online, and have been translated into fifteen languages, including Chinese, Dutch, German, Korean, and Portuguese.
+He has authored twelve books of poetry, including Into the Hush (Copper Canyon Press, 2025), The Glass Constellation (Copper Canyon Press, 2021), Compass Rose (Copper Canyon Press, 2014).
 This latter volume was a finalist for the 2015 Pulitzer Prize for Poetry.

 He has been included in six Best American Poetry anthologies, four Pushcart Prize anthologies, as well as Articulations: The Body and Illness in Poetry (University of Iowa Press, 1994), Premonitions: The Kaya Anthology of New Asian North American Poetry, (Kaya Production, 1995), I Feel a Little Jumpy around You (Simon & Schuster, 1996), What Book!?: Buddhist Poems from Beats to Hiphop (Parallax Press 1998), and American Alphabets (Oberlin College Press, 2006).

 In 2012, Sze was elected a Chancellor of the Academy of American Poets.
 In 2017, he was elected to the American Academy of Arts & Sciences.
+In 2026, he was elected to the American Academy of Arts and Letters.

 He was the 2023-2024 Mohr Visiting Poet at Stanford University, a Visiting Hurst Professor at Washington University in St. Louis, a Doenges Visiting Artist at Mary Baldwin College, and has conducted residencies at Brown University, Bard College, and Naropa University.
 He is a professor emeritus at the Institute of American Indian Arts, is the first poet laureate of Santa Fe and has won five grants from the Witter Bynner Foundation for Poetry.

-He became the United States Poet Laureate in 2025.
-He is the first Asian American United States Poet Laureate.
+He became the United States poet laureate in 2025.
+He is the first Asian American United States poet laureate.
+On 14 April 2026 Sze was named to a second term as poet laureate for 2026–2027.